 - On the Management Console, select MS-SQL server from the Protect menu.
 Note that if the All Organizations menu is enabled, you have to first select an organization that has your MS-SQL server instances and availability groups, and then select MS-SQL server from the Protect menu.

 - From the All SQL Resources page, select or or more instances or availability groups, click more options, and then select Discover Databases.
 You can click the refresh icon next to Resources to initiate a discovery.

 - The discovery of all databases and AG databases is case insensitive.

 - Instance databases are all databases excluding AG databases.
 The discovery of instance databases is case sensitive.

-- Server-side mapping is the discovery information that Druva Phoenix stores in its database.
+- Server-side mapping is the discovery information that Druva stores in its database.
 The information stored is case-sensitive.